awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-campaigns.md

 + **Campaign ID** – The unique identifier for the campaign, if you want to query the data for only one campaign\.
 In the Amazon Pinpoint API, this value is stored in the `campaign-id` property\.
 This value is not displayed on the console\.
 + **Date range** – Optionally, the first and last date and time of the date range to query data for\.
 Date ranges are inclusive and must be limited to 31 or fewer calendar days\.
 In addition, they must start fewer than 90 days from the current day\.
 If you don’t specify a date range, Amazon Pinpoint automatically queries the data for the preceding 31 calendar days\.
 + **Metric type** – The type of metric to query\.
 There are two types, *application metrics* and *campaign metrics*\.
 An *application metric* provides data for all the campaigns that are associated with a project, also referred to as an *application*\.
 A *campaign metric* provides data for only one campaign\.
 + **Metric** – The name of the metric to query—more specifically, the `kpi-name` value for the metric\.
-For a complete list of supported metrics and the `kpi-name` value for each one, see [Standard Metrics](analytics-standard-metrics.md)\.
+For a complete list of supported metrics and the `kpi-name` value for each one, see [Standard metrics](analytics-standard-metrics.md)\.

 It also helps to determine whether you want to group the data by a relevant field\.
 If you do, you can simplify your analysis and reporting by choosing a metric that’s designed to group data for you automatically\.
 For example, Amazon Pinpoint provides several standard metrics that report the percentage of messages that were delivered to recipients of a campaign\.
 One of these metrics automatically groups the data by date \(`successful-delivery-rate-grouped-by-date`\)\.
 Another metric automatically groups the data by campaign run \(`successful-delivery-rate-grouped-by-campaign-activity`\)\.
 A third metric simply returns a single value—the percentage of messages that were delivered to recipients by all campaign runs \(`successful-delivery-rate`\)\.

 If you can't find a standard metric that groups data the way that you want, you can develop a series of queries that return the data that you want\.
 You can then manually break down or combine the query results into custom groups that you design\.

 Finally, it’s important to verify that you’re authorized to access the data that you want to query\.
-For more information, see [IAM Policies for Querying Amazon Pinpoint Analytics Data](analytics-permissions.md)\.
+For more information, see [IAM policies for querying Amazon Pinpoint analytics data](analytics-permissions.md)\.

-## Querying Data for One Campaign<a name="analytics-query-campaigns-single"></a>
+## Querying data for one campaign<a name="analytics-query-campaigns-single"></a>

 To query the data for one campaign, you use the [Campaign Metrics](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-campaigns-campaign-id-kpis-daterange-kpi-name.html) API and specify values for the following required parameters:
 + **application\-id** – The project ID, which is the unique identifier for the project that’s associated with the campaign\.
 In Amazon Pinpoint, the terms *project* and *application* have the same meaning\.
 + **campaign\-id** – The unique identifier for the campaign\.
 + **kpi\-name** – The name of the metric to query\.
 This value describes the associated metric and consists of two or more terms, which are comprised of lowercase alphanumeric characters, separated by a hyphen\.
-For a complete list of supported metrics and the `kpi-name` value for each one, see [Standard Metrics](analytics-standard-metrics.md)\.
+For a complete list of supported metrics and the `kpi-name` value for each one, see [Standard metrics](analytics-standard-metrics.md)\.

 You can also apply a filter that queries the data for a specific date range\.
 If you don’t specify a date range, Amazon Pinpoint returns the data for the preceding 31 calendar days\.
 To filter the data by different dates, use the supported date range parameters to specify the first and last date and time of the date range\.
 The values should be in extended ISO 8601 format and use Coordinated Universal Time \(UTC\)—for example, `2019-07-19T20:00:00Z` for 8:00 PM UTC July 19, 2019\.
 Date ranges are inclusive and must be limited to 31 or fewer calendar days\.
 In addition, the first date and time must be fewer than 90 days from the current day\.